We know that listening practice is vital when learning any language.

 8 Creative ESL Listening Activities for Adults

-We’ve established that adults – like kids – benefit from interesting activities and engaging lessons.
+We’ve established that adults – like kids – benefit from interesting listening exercises and engaging lessons.
 “Ok great, I believe it, but where can I find some?
 I’m not creative!,” you might be thinking.

 Not to worry!
 There are plenty of listening activities and games that can be used effectively with ESL students.
 And right now we’re going to introduce to you eight creative ESL listening activities for adults.